Ghetts: 2007: Ghetto Gospel

 The album is titled Ghetto Gospel to demonstrate that Ghetts has put his soul into creating it.

 On 27 October 2007, Ghetts performed with Kano at the BBC Electric Proms, performing alongside a violinist.

-Hypothetically, Ghetto Gospel was Ghetts' debut album in which he mislabelled it as a mixtape; due to a recent interview with Link Up TV where he described Ghetto Gospel being his first studio album, but became unsure as to what to label it due to industry influences and a lack of resources at that time to have called it a full LP.
-This means his debut album Rebel with a Cause (2014) is his second studio album.
+Though Ghetto Gospel was marketed as a mixtape at the time of its release, Ghetts stated in a Link Up TV interview that in hindsight he considered it his first studio album.
+He went on to explain that, during the recording of Ghetto Gospel, he was unsure whether to call it a full LP due to industry influences and a lack of resources.

 2008: Freedom of Speech, Boy Better Know beef

 On 10 March 2008, Ghetto released Freedom of Speech.
 It is predominantly a solo mixtape, and features no other producers aside Lewi White and Smasher (the pair responsible for "Back in Da Day").

 Many grime fans say that Freedom of Speech is considered Ghetto's best body of work, especially with how dark and aggressive this mixtape was.
 Unknown to many, he also had "beef" with Boy Better Know (3 members from the crew that he had clashed previously in consecutive years) and two of the mixtape's songs were centered on each member of the crew.
 This type of promotion was what helped him increase record sales in famous retail stores.
-Some of the mixtape's content was banned from legal radio at the time, however, some of the songs' one-liners have go on to become famous trademarks in grime events.
+Some of the mixtape's content was banned from legal radio at the time, however, some of the songs' one-liners have gone on to become famous trademarks in grime events.